Braidwood Farm Stay & Cafe

 Overview

-If you’re an energetic person that loves to rise when the sun comes up, you’re welcome to join for breakfast, then help with the farm work moving the horses and goats to fresh grazing, helping with erosion control by stamping down the dead and burnt trees and bushes, and harvesting that day’s produce needed in the kitchen.
+You’re welcome to help with the farm work moving the horses, chickens and goats to fresh grazing, and harvesting that day’s produce needed in the kitchen.
 And snack on bush tucker, fruit and veggies off the plants as you go.

 You could take a picnic and a hammock to a secluded hilltop (each picnic hamper comes with its own treasure map to a private picnic place), and relax with a bottle of wine and a delicious lunch.